 Dave Bull and photographer Mark Welton visited one of the regions oldest, and prettiest, hotels, the Hotel Balneario in Fortuna and discovered that things haven’t always checked out well for the historic complex.
 Having been used by Romans and Moors as a spa, (not the supermarket…) Fortuna was left abandoned until 1860 when along came Juan Cascales Font with an idea to build a hotel on the site of the hot springs, the hotel was Hotel Balneario and it is much the same today, Victorian in its style and quality, as it was when it opened 150 years ago.
 The first building built on the site was just 16 metres x 50 metres and was situated on top of the thermal springs and which is now called the Gran Hotel.
 However in 1874 it went up in flames and particularly on the upper floor meaning two years’ worth of repairs before it could reopen and fourteen years later, in 1888, the Gran Hotel was extended and more buildings were added in modern designs (for the time) which included three hotels, the Hotel Balneario, Hotel Victoria and Hotel España and the Casino.
 All of the buildings were designed to complement one another, which you’ll see if you go along there, and the facade of the main hotel, painted pink, highlights the wide balconies and the main entrance with its very classical frontage.
 According to the owners own history on the place the restaurant, which was restored in 1910, was inspired by the restaurant of the Titanic (I wouldn’t ask for ice…)and a glass cabinet inside contains some of the curious objects from the Royal gallery including golden miniature crowns and precious stones of all the Royal Houses at its inauguration.
 ALONG CAME THE WAR Around the turn of the century road layouts were changed and access improved to turn the resort into one of the busiest and eye-catching of the time and things ticked along quite nicely, thank you until the civil war when the hotel was requisitioned by the republicans to serve as a field hospital.
 However, once the war was over the hotel fell into disrepair and one of the region’s most popular and beautiful resorts before the war began to slowly fall apart.
 The state of hotel, and how far it had fallen, was highlighted in the 1960’s when a movie was partly filmed there but it took another 30 years for the place to start getting a well-deserved revamp which began in the 1990’s when the Cascales family, the original owners, spent a small fortune restoring the place to its original glory and opening it up, once again, for people to enjoy its therapeutic waters and the host of other treatments available there now too.
 TREADING THE BOARDS The original theatre is there too, and performing artists still come to entertain on the stage.
 The Café Teatro has been restored using original and where necessary, matching materials to give visitors an idea of its ambience all those years ago.
 For the men, the original equipment used (projectors and stuff – that’s all I know…) are on display and you can even climb the stairs to enjoy a drink on the original upper balcony.
 Although Carol, the café manageress assures me that these days they won’t charge extra for sitting upstairs, but it really does give you a feel for how an evening at the theatre might have been in Victorian Spain (and how blooming short they must have been!).
 Anyway, to balance things up (the men have the projectors) for the ladies, the café does some of the most delicious looking cakes and goodies, and eating them out on the terrace overlooking the warm springs isn’t a bad way of piling on a few (necessary) pounds in time for winter… If you like old buildings, hot springs, a bit of history or just really want a decent cake it’s worth a trip out to the Hotel Leana complex, not only for the therapeutic springs or just to appreciate the quality of the Victorian architecture on display inside and out of all the buildings which are all still owned by the Cascales family.
 No…just go there with the idea of having a really nice cake and how better to justify it than chomping it down at a health spa?

-These reviews are personal opinions of the guests and not from www.logitravel.co.uk nor TripAdvisor LLC
+These reviews are the personal opinions of guests and are not from www.logitravel.co.uk nor TripAdvisor LLC